 Last week when I was in Albany we went to the Barnes & Noble at the Colonie Center mall.
 While there I got my first eggnog latte (pretty darn good!) and eyed the Cranberry Bliss Bars.
 The baker in me looks at these goodies and thinks to myself – I can’t eat that storemade dessert – I can make that and it would probably be better! lol.
 Is that food snobish?

-These were so good, it would be easy to eat more than just one if you had a cold glass of water to wash the sweetness down.....they are pretty darn sweet!
+These were so good, it would be easy to eat more than just one if you have a hot cup of coffee to wash the sweetness down…..they are pretty darn sweet!
 I have a few things to mention about the recipe.

 1 cup (2 sticks) butter, softened